 Where can I get help paying my utility bills?

-Some electric and gas utilities, churches, and social services organizations may have emergency financial assistance programs.
-You will have to contact those organizations in your area.
+Some electric and gas utilities, churches, and social services organizations have emergency financial assistance programs.

 Other FAQs about Prices